 The Renaissance, Industrial Revolution, and Metal Roofs

 During the Industrial Revolution, metal roofing experienced a resurgence in popularity.
 The introduction of tinplate and galvanized iron sheets revolutionized the roofing industry.
-These materials were more affordable and easier to manufacture compared to their ancient counterparts.
+These materials were more affordable and easier to manufacture than their counterparts.
 As a result, metal roofing became a widely adopted solution for commercial and industrial buildings.

 Technological Advances in Roofing Materials

-The late 19th century brought significant advancements in steel and aluminum production, which further enhanced the popularity of metal roofing.
-Steel and aluminum offered improved strength and durability, making them ideal for residential buildings.
+The late 19th century brought significant advancements in steel and aluminium production, which further enhanced the popularity of metal roofing.
+Steel and aluminium offered improved strength and durability, making them ideal for residential buildings.